How to Apply

 The information reported on the FAFSA is used in a formula to calculate Expected Family Contribution (EFC).
 EFC is the amount the student and family are expected to provide toward educational expenses.

-To determine financial need, the EFC is subtracted from the cost of education (tuition, fees, room, board, personal and transportation expenses).
+To determine financial need, the EFC is subtracted from the cost of education (tuition, fees, room, board, miscellaneous and transportation expenses).

 - Cost of education (-) Expected Family Contribution = Financial Need

 Once financial need is determined, BHSU will award the student need-based financial aid up to that amount.

 Students are classified as dependent or independent for financial aid purposes.
 The main difference between dependent and independent students is parental support - those who have that access are dependent and those who don't have that access are independent.
 Dependent students must report their own income and assets as well as their parents; independent students must report only their (and spouse's) income and assets.